h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 ## Breaking Down the Components: R Shiny Frontend

 For the frontend, we create a Shiny app that presents survey questions to users.
-The beauty of using Shiny here is that you can design your survey, add conditional logic — all without leaving the R environment.
+The beauty of using Shiny here is that we can design our survey, add conditional logic — all without leaving the R environment.
 Our shiny app consists of two files: 1) `ui.R` holding a simple user interface and 2) `server.R` containing the logic and storage functions behind the survey.
 For more detailed discussion of shiny see the [shiny case study in the RSE book](https://rse-book.github.io/case-studies.html#web-applications-with-r-shiny).

 Demo survey `ui.R`: